eng470-s23/copyeng470demosite/white-paper.md

 ## Project Continuation and Long-Term Impact

-This project will not be continued after this class.
+This project is presented in its full completion.
 However if more information is discovered or more student movements have created notable impact on the University's standing with activism, I encourgae scholars or other audiences to use my findings as a resource.
 I hope that the content of this project will hold a lasting impact on audiences to adopt progressive practices regarding the encouragement of student activism.

 # Appendix 1: Bibliography